mobile app bar

 follow google news

-I wish things were different,” Teller started in his official address to the Dawg Pound.
+I wish things were different,” Teller stated in his official address to the Dawg Pound.
 “Ultimately, the Browns took a chance on me that changed the trajectory of my life forever… Cleveland will always have a special place in our hearts.”

-They may not have been able to spend that much time together, but it’s now clear that Teller even meant something to his most recent quarterback, Shedeur Sanders.
-The two of them competed in just four regular-season games together throughout all of 2025, yet Teller’s departure was still enough to invoke a somber comment from the soon-to-be sophomore.
+The two of them competed in just four regular-season games together in 2025.
+Yet, Teller’s departure was still enough to invoke a somber comment from the soon-to-be sophomore.

-Complete with a “:(” and all, Sanders made sure that Teller knew that even his greenest of teammates were thankful for his services and that they were always aware of exactly how much he meant to the city of Cleveland.
-Of course, what’s done is done, however, and the attention will now shift back towards the Browns and their never-ending rebuild.
+Complete with a “:(“ emoji and all, Sanders made sure that Teller knew that even his greenest of teammates were thankful for his presence.
+The message, “:( gonna miss you, bro,” also conveyed that teammates were always aware of exactly how much he meant to the city of Cleveland.

-Teller and the aforementioned Njoku figure to be the first of many veteran departures from the team, as the franchise is set to endure yet another massive overhaul on offense.
 They’ve now seen the firing of their head coach, Kevin Stefanski, and their offensive coordinator, Ken Dorsey, who had only been with the team for a year.

-The franchise does have the added benefit of possessing both the 6th and 24th overall picks in the upcoming 2026 NFL Draft, but given their track record, it’s hard to have much confidence in that either.
-Simply put, the only thing that you can be certain of when it comes to Cleveland is uncertainty, so until something finally changes in Cleveland, it’s safe to say that this is nothing more than the same old thing from the ol’ Brownies.
+The franchise also has the added benefit of holding both the 6th and 24th overall picks in the 2026 NFL Draft.
+But given their track record, it’s hard to have much confidence in that either.

 About the author